Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

   ## Structure

-  The structure of the site will be:

   #### Navigation Bar

    - The navigation bar will be simple and easy to use that turns into a hamburger menu when viewed on small screen.
-   - When the hamburger menu is clicked, i dropdown menu appears with the subpages.
+   - When the hamburger menu is clicked, a dropdown menu appears with the subpages.
+When the dropdown menu appears, the content bellow moves down allowing no content to be            hidden underneath the navigation bar.

  #### Landing Page